 Jenny Grönvall’s performance Inredning och affekt (Interior Design and Affect) takes place in a domestic environment where the audience is invited to a viewing of the artist’s interior design objects, uncovered in relation to emotion and politics.
 The performance includes Grönvall revealing how specific parts of various objects has compelled her to want to own them, what potential they have in her life, and how they will impact future relationships to other objects.

-Hic sunt dracones by Signe Johannessen mixes personal, scientific and literary references connected to whales and whaling.
+Hic Sunt Dracones and Draconis Mortem by Signe Johannessen mixes personal, scientific and literary references connected to whales and whaling.
 The human relationship to nature and family is examined in regards to power, the body and ethics.
-This work is part of her project Besten och cyklonens öga (The Beast and the eye of the Cyclone).
+The works are part of her project Besten och cyklonens öga (The Beast and the eye of the Cyclone).

 In Mi Tjio’s video installation Grey Square the viewers, through seemingly simple methods, are confronted by their own participation in creating perceptions about identity.
 Step by step, in what resembles the instructional films usually shown on airplanes, objects are converted into symbols that carry common prejudices and other habitual associations.